 Biosimilars: the challenges and how to overcome them

-Chaired by Dr Paul Cornes, this IME webcast discusses the common barriers to the effective uptake of biosimilars in oncology clinical practice, and what different multidisciplinary team members can learn from each other to overcome these challenges.
+Chaired by Dr Paul Cornes, this IME webcast uses the extensive experience of biosimilars in rheumatology to discuss the common barriers to the effective uptake of biosimilars in oncology clinical practice, and what different multidisciplinary team members (i.e. pharmacists, rheumatologists, oncologists, nurses…) can learn from each other to overcome these challenges.

 Don't have an account?

 |Welcome and introduction